ramashish786/supermarket-sales-analysis-using-azure-/README.md

 # supermarket-sales-analysis-using-azure-

 I have made ETL pipline to load, transform and save the data for preparing dashboard to do further analysis.
-Here Some hightlighs of the project.
+Here  are some hightlighs of the project.

 ### ETL pipeline using Azure Data Factory